BindBC/bindbc-sdl/README.md

 Second, you'll want to add your subdirectory path to the Windows DLL search path.
 This can be accomplished via the function `setCustomLoaderSearchPath` in `BindBC-Loader`.
 For more details, see ["Default Windows search path"](https://github.com/BindBC/bindbc-loader#default-windows-search-path) from the BindBC-Loader readme.

 The idea is that you call the function with the path to all of the DLLs before calling any of the load functions, then call it again with a `null` argument to reset to the default search path.
 Bear in mind that some of the SDL_* libraries load their dependencies lazily.
-For example, SDL_image will only load `libpng` when `IMG_Init` is called with the `IMG_INIT_PNG` flag, so the second call should not occur until after the libraries have been initialized.
+For example, SDL_image will only load `libpng` when `IMG_Init` is called with the `IMG_INIT_PNG` flag, so the second call should not occur until after the libraries have been initialised.

 ```d
 import bindbc.loader,